Religion in Cyprus: Islam

-Muslims make up about 1.8% of the population of the government-controlled area and around 25% of the population of the entire island.
+In 2022 Muslims made up about 1.8% of the population of the government-controlled area.
+They make up approximately 25% of the population of the entire island.
 The island was conquered by the Ottoman General Lala Mustafa Pasha from the Venetians in 1570.
 From then until 1878, mainland Turks came to Cyprus as soldiers and administrators.
 Turkish Cypriots mainly adhere to the Sunni branch of Islam.

 Sufism also plays an important role.
 Historically, Muslims were spread over the whole of Cyprus, but since the Turkish invasion in 1974 they have lived primarily in the north.
 Within the north there is also a small Ahmadi community.

 Several important Islamic shrines and landmarks exist on the island, including: